TV wall mounting Warsaw — DIY or call a professional?

 TV Wall Mounting Warsaw — Prices

-Below are the most common mounting services.
-Prices include bracket installation and cable routing along the wall.
-The bracket itself is your material — we’ll advise on which type suits your TV and wall.
+Here are the most common TV mounting services.
+Prices cover bracket fitting and routing cables along the wall.
+The bracket itself is your material — we can tell you which type fits your TV and wall best.

 | Service | min | max |